 In 2018, after seeing her production A Coming of Age (Southbank, 2017) Klein was commissioned by the ICA to compose and direct a new musical, entitled Care (2018).
 Set in a care home where after a magical turn of events, the kids are transported into a mystical world, the production drew on themes of fantasy, fairytales and club culture.

-This year, Klein has been touring a “constantly evolving” live show for her new album Lifetime (2019) at venues such as the Serpentine and New York’s MoMA, involving extensive bands of instrumentalists, dancers and vocalists, as well as ‘technology suits’ which connect touch and sound, turning Klein’s hands into midi-controllers.
+Klein toured a “constantly evolving” live show for her new album Lifetime (2019) at venues such as the Serpentine and New York’s MoMA, involving extensive bands of instrumentalists, dancers and vocalists, as well as ‘technology suits’ which connect touch and sound, turning Klein’s hands into midi-controllers.
+Her albums Frozen (2020), Harmattan (2021) and Cave in the Wind (2022) were released to continued high acclaim.